Free Events Newsletter for SW Nova Scotia

 2000 - 2002

-In 2000 the first free newspaper was started called "The Weymouth Bridge".
+In 2000 the first free newspaper called "The Weymouth Bridge" was started.
 It continued for about 2 years, reporting on local events and announcements in the Weymouth area.
 Copies are available in the Weymouth Library.

 This current newspaper has no connection with the earlier paper, beyond its name and the area which we intend to cover.
 Our vision is less to report on past events in the area, but to provide details about events planned, to encourage locals to get more involved and facilitate volunteering at those events.